stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 Validators must first pre-commit to a exchange rate, then in the subsequent `VotePeriod` submit and reveal their exchange rate alongside a proof that they had pre-commited at that price.
 This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.

+#### Abstaining from Voting

+A validator may abstain from voting by submitting a non-positive integer for the `ExchangeRate` field in [`MsgExchangeRateVote`](#msgexchangeratevote).
+Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle seigniorage rewards for faithful reporting.

 ### Prevote and Vote

 Let $P_t$ be the current time interval of duration defined by [`VotePeriod`](#voteperiod)(currently set to 30 seconds) during which validators must submit two messages: